olivsinz/symfony-4-restful-api-example/README.md

 ## Installation

-* Download the code
+* Download the repo
-* Create .env file based on .env.example
+* Create an .env file based on .env.example in the downloaded project folder
 * Enter database credentials in env file
 * Run `composer install` to install the project dependencies
 * Run `php bin/console doctrine:database:create`